What is it?

 What causes piriformis syndrome sprain?

-The main buttock muscles in your hip are called the gluteal muscles and are on the surface.
-Deep to the three gluteal muscles is a small but thick muscle called the piriformis which acts as a stabiliser for your pelvis.
+The main buttock muscles in your hip are the gluteal muscles and are on the surface.
+Deep to the three gluteal muscles is a small but thick muscle called the piriformis.
+This acts as a stabiliser for your pelvis.
 If you repetitively bend from the hips and the gluteals get tired then the piriformis muscle will over-work and spasm.
 This spasm causes a pinch on the sciatic nerve that travels through the piriformis producing a sharp pain in the buttock and some people feel nerve symptoms down the leg as well.

 How is piriformis syndrome diagnosed?